 As a newbie, a few of the first things you learn is how to create content for social media accounts, how sites get crawled and find all the pages that exist under the domain.
 When you start your SEO education, you will gain a better understanding of the Internet and see how everything connects.
 Search engines analyze the web using bots.
 Google crawls the whole internet over and over constantly, explores websites, and ranks them based on complex algorithms.

 Our job is to make sure all the pages and links are working properly, and that the site is structured well.
 The URL’s should act as little files, organized into folders, organized into bigger folders, and contained in one giant folder (the domain).
 These folders are arranged with keywords and phrases that allow Google bots to scan the sites.
 This allows Google to crawl the site quickly, see which pages are related, and determine the main concepts easily.
-These are also keywords and phrases that your client searches for.
+Additionally, these are also keywords and phrases that your client searches for.

 Part of SEO involves the creation of business citation pages.
 Business citation pages are nothing more than an online profile for all your business info- including your business name, address, phone number, email etc. A few of the larger websites for business citations include Google, Bing, Yahoo WhitePages, Yelp etc. Google sets up your business citation page with your business info, and it is the same info is the same on your website, social media profiles, your Bing other business citation pages.